 - Dr Karen Harper, UQ

 The nutritional quality of fodders, a type of animal feed, varies widely.
-It is not clear whether the mechanism by which microorganisms in the rumen break down the fibre inside of low-quality, medium-quality and high-quality fodders also varies.
+It's not clear whether the mechanism by which microorganisms in the rumen break down the fibre in low-quality, medium-quality, and high-quality fodders also varies.

 As part of the project you will: